magento/architecture/design-documents/checkout/alternative-checkout-flow.md

 ![Totals Calculation](img/totals-calculation-pipeline.png)

 Each calculator receives Quote DTO and Totals DTO, calculates totals and creates new Totals DTO with the calculated amount.
-This approach allows not to change quote object, have defined an interface for totals and change the order of calculation.
+This approach allows to do not change a quote object, have a defined interface for totals and change the order of calculation.
 Magento provides multiple configurations to change the order of calculation, for example, discount can be applied before shipping amount or after.

 ![Totals Calculation 2](img/totals-calculation-pipeline-2.png)

 As the list of calculators and their order depend not only on configuration but also on such factors like a presence of shipping address (gift cards, virtual, downloadable products do not require shipping address) the calculations pipeline should be built-in runtime.

+### Data for calculation

+A quote has multiple parts of totals which should recalculated each time like:

+ - Discount - includes expiration time, availability, reservation0
+ - Store Credit - includes balance availability
+ - Shipping rate price - actual price for a product delivery
+ - Gift Card - includes expiration time, number of usages and balance availability

+There is still an open question if catalog prices should be re-calculated for an active quote.

 In the scope of Services Isolation project, the calculation of the totals can be implemented as a separate service.